nhoss2/nodewiki/Readme.md

 Listen on <port> rather than 8888.
 The default port can be changed from 8888 by setting the PORT environment variable.

+`-r`
+`--readonly`
+Disable read/write operations from the web interface

 ###Examples

 `nodewiki`